fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 [![](assets/images/possekvensdiagram.png)](assets/images/possekvensdiagram.png)

-# **Endpoint description:**
+# **Obtaining an access token:**

-This document does not include a compete specification of the endpoints, responses and response codes.
-This information can be found in the [APIs section](https://developer.mobilepay.dk/product) of the Developer Portal.
+This document only describes the token endpoint used to request an access token.
+A complete specification of the endpoints, responses and response codes for the Integrator Authentication API can be found in the [APIs section](https://developer.mobilepay.dk/product) of the Developer Portal.

-## `POST /connect/token`

-The token endpoint is used when requesting an `access token` for an onboarded integrator client.
+The token endpoint (`POST /connect/token`) is used when requesting an access token for an onboarded integrator client.

 Headers: